LLNL/quandary/Readme.md

 * Type `make -j main` to build the code.

 ## Running
 The code builds into the executable `./main`.
 It takes one argument being the name of the config file.
-A template for a config file listing all options is in `config_template.cfg`.
+The config file `AxC.cfg`, lists all possible config options.
+It is currently set to run the Alice-Cavity testcase (3x20 levels).
+* './main AxC.cfg'
+* 'srun -np36 ./main AxC.cfg'